Koldskaal/WorldforgedItemTracker/README.md

 - `/wfit help` → Show all available commands
 - `/wfit sharing` → Toggles waypoint sharing on or off
 - `/wfit enchants` → Toggles experimental enchant tracking on or off
 - `/wfit clear` → Clear all saved waypoints
+- `/wfit reset` → Resets the database of items you have picked up.
+Useful for prestige.

 ## Limitations
 - No manual creation of waypoints yet.